We all know fast food is bad for our health even though there are some advantages…

 Too bad the food is saturated in fat, very calorific and salt and sugar content are sky high.
 It does explain a lot how the Western population seems to grow (not in a good way) in size year after year and the health institutions like the NHS is heaving under the amount of pressure caused by obesity.
 Using genes as an excuse is just not an option.
 With my own eyes I’ve seen formerly skinny Far Eastern people settle down in the West and after a few years balloon after making one trip to McDonalds too many.

 Geez, now that was a bit serious, wasn’t it?
 If you’re still fancying some Chinese food why not prepare this recipe?
 It’s a classic and tastes just like the real deal.
 Only healthier.
+You can also draw inspiration from my chicken in oyster sauce stir fry recipe.

 - 1.25ml (¼ tsp) salt